awsdocs/aws-kms-developer-guide/doc_source/requests-per-second.md

 ## Applying Rate Limits<a name="about-rate-limits"></a>

 When reviewing rate limits, keep in mind the following information\.
 + Rate limits apply to both [customer managed CMKs](concepts.md#customer-cmk) and [AWS managed CMKs](concepts.md#aws-managed-cmk)\.
-The use of [AWS owned CMKs](concepts.md#aws-owned-cmk) do not count against rate limits for your AWS account, even when they are used to protect resources in your account\.
+The use of [AWS owned CMKs](concepts.md#aws-owned-cmk) does not count against rate limits for your AWS account, even when they are used to protect resources in your account\.

 + Throttling is based on all requests on CMKs of all types in the Region\.
 This total includes requests from all principals in the AWS account, including requests from AWS services on your behalf\.